AnshPKachalia/IntroToIM/Final/journal.md

     <li> Made a holder for each of the potentiometers, so people can play properly
       <li> Finally figured out collision using online resources
         <li> Conducted a little more user testing to see if the changes made were helpful or not
+          <li> Received feedback that I looks like 1, so changed that as the key for instructions.
+Also user said font is hard to read.
           <li> Tidied up the code and documentation
             </ul>